Marketing - Page 3

 How Can You Tell if Marketing Worked?

 Did your marketing campaign work?
-Marketing can be complicated, especially when you are trying to reach new people.
+Marketing department can be complicated, especially when you are trying to reach new people.
 You can use five methods to assess whether your marketing campaign is successful.

 • Traffic to websites has increased